Candice-Leigh-King/our-whereabouts-website/_posts/USA/2022-12-11-canyonlands-national-park-mini-guide.md

 ---
 layout: posts
 seo:
-  title: Canyonlands National Park mini guide
+  title: 'Canyonlands National Park: Mini Guide'
   description: >-
     If you're visiting Canyonlands National Park in Utah, here are some things you should know.